 The principal reason for this is that non-retail floorspace generally does not have any significant economic effect.
-As such, the DCP contains no maximum non-retail floorspace limit to encourage all centres to develop along mixed use lines.
+As such, the DCP contains no maximum non-retail floorspace limit to encourage all centres to develop along mixed use lines as opposed to single use lines.

 However, it must be noted that an expansion proposal for the non-retail elements of Retail Centres will be subject to the usual planning and urban design considerations.